 RISK: Cross-Site Scripting (XSS)

 Mitigation: A checklist.
-Against cross-site scripting attempts, make sure any WAF can check off the following: signature- and rule-based protection with updated signatures (similar to a blacklist) and the ability to identify scripting patterns and blocking malicious requests.
+Against cross-site scripting attempts, make sure any WAF can check off the following: signature- and rule-based protection protection with updated signatures (similar to a blacklist) and the ability to identify scripting patterns and blocking malicious requests.

 RISK: Insecure Deserialization